-This cherry quinoa pilaf with pine nuts is an easy, seasonal, no fuss side dish.
+This Quinoa Pilaf with Cherries and Pine Nuts is an easy, seasonal, no fuss side dish.
 It’s naturally vegan and gluten-free, ready in less than 30 minutes, and super customizable.
-Jump to recipe »

 So what’s up next?
-This cherry quinoa pilaf with pine nuts.
+This quinoa pilaf with cherries and pine nuts.

 Quinoa pilaf is so easy and so customizable that I should be embarrassed to call this recipe.
 Let’s call it a suggestion instead, shall we?